young-eun-nam/young-eun-nam.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Post-Doctoral Researcher, <a href='https://www.kaistdmlab.org/'>KAIST Data Mining Lab</a>.
+subtitle: Postdoctoral Fellow, <a href='https://optimal.mie.utoronto.ca'>University of Toronto, OptiMaL Lab</a>.
 Irreplaceable.

 profile:
   align: right